Winter of 1962–1963 in the United Kingdom: In popular culture

 The cold of the winter of 1962–1963 is referred to in Dream Academy's 1985 hit single "Life in a Northern Town".
 The lyrics include the phrase "In winter 1963 / It felt like the world would freeze".

 The 2017 Christmas special and first episode of season seven of Call the Midwife were set during the winter of 1962–1963.
 The cold was a factor in several of the drama's plot points.
 Actress Jenny Agutter, who plays Sister Julienne, wrote an article in The Times about her memories of the 1962–63 winter to coincide with the Christmas special.

 Several episodes of the television drama series The Edgar Wallace Mysteries were filmed during the 1962–1963 winter, and the effects of the Big Freeze on both urban and rural locations were captured on film.

-The crime film Calculated Risk was filmed during The Big Freeze and makes ample use of the weather, with music composed by George Martin, while working with The Beatles.
+The 1963 crime film Calculated Risk was filmed during The Big Freeze and makes ample use of the weather, with music composed by George Martin while he was working with The Beatles.

+The 2001 Doctor Who novella Time and Relative written by Kim Newman and published by Telos Publishing was set during the winter of 62/63 and the author posits that it is an alien 'cold' entity which is causing the wintery conditions.
+In the novella, which is told from the point of view of the Doctor's granddaughter Susan, the Doctor must try to find a solution and to send the entity packing.

+Andrew Miller's 2024 novel The Land in Winter, which was shortlisted for the 2025 Booker Prize, is set in the West Country during the winter of 1962–1963.
+The plot is driven by the severe blizzards of late December 1962, which leave two neighbouring couples isolated and under pressure.